Shraknard/pyaxie-bot/README.md

 `$payout me` = Send all scholarship SLP directly to manager account with no split
 `$transfer 0xfrom_address 0xto_addres amount` = Transfer SLP

-## Coming soon

-- rename axie
-- Local storage for faster bot
-- Genes for a given axie

 ## Donation

 Thanks to [ZracheSs](https://github.com/ZracheSs-xyZ) for his Payout and QR script code.